pizzard/enigma/README.md

 2. This attack is a variant of that originally proposed by James Gillogly.
 His work on this is still available via the web archive [here](https://web.archive.org/web/20060720040135/http://members.fortunecity.com/jpeschel/gillog1.htm).

 3. If you'd like a more visual example of both encryption and cracking enigma codes, the Cryptool project is a great tool for this.
 [Cryptool 2](https://www.cryptool.org/en/) has a great visualiser and can run cracking code similar to my own.
 I used cryptool to write the tests I used to make sure my own enigma implementation was working.

+## Motivation

+I was suprised by the shown durations and suspected that with a optimized implmentation it should be possible to crack enigma much faster.
+SO I decided to give it a try.
+As my performance measurement experience is limited to C++, I had to port the implmentation to C++ first.

+## Port to C++

+This was relatively straightforward.
+I only had to add a few more test of the components of the enigma machine, as some subtle errors in Rotor logic crept in.
+I tried to make as much as possible of the enigma machine constexpr, to enable compile time checking.
+This resulted in replacing alot of the strings with numbers, as compile time string handling is somewhat unpleasant in current C++.

+Then I ported the analysis part (at least most of it) to C++.
+This was straight forward, except the file handling of the data files was a bit annoying, so I made them header files and stored the data statically.

+## First runs.

+After a bit of debugging, my attack using iOC and bigrams ran.
+Initial runtime of my setup was:

+The intital port started with an execution time of 22846.3ms compred to 31080 for the javav version, pretty comparable.

+I quickly was confised that the machine would find the right rotor setting, but would fail to find the rights ring settings.
+I gave the machine the correct rotors and plugboard settings, and a plaintext score function and even given those the system would not find the correct ring settings.
+I suppose there might be a bug regarding the search of these.
+I compared to the java code, and my result are identical to the java code.
+So i assumed the problem did not arise in the port.

+TODO: why are my quadgrams off, where bigrams and wkt work?

+[perf-kernel.svg]
+Fir performance analysis with perf yielded predictable the result that all the time was spend in the rotor function, so a more in depth look was genereated using valgrind tool callgrind.

+Callgrind shows that a lot of work was done in the Rotor::Create function where the wiring were converted from strings and the inverseWiring had to be created.
+Doing that everyx time seemed not necessary.